 A Week of Immersion in Contemporary Performing Arts

-Menuentakuan Productions and Festival TransAmériques are working together to offer young Indigenous talent a week of contemporary performing arts-related workshops during the 2022 edition of the Festival, to be held in Montreal next spring.
+Menuentakuan Productions and Festival TransAmériques are working together to offer young Indigenous talent a week of contemporary performing arts-related workshops during the Festival.
+The next immersion will take place during the 18th edition of FTA, to be held in Montreal / Tio’tia:ke next spring.

 Eka shakuelem means “don’t be shy” in the Innu language.
 The name was chosen by the first cohort of participants in the immersion week.